janakanupehewage/fast-api-project/README.md

         pip install -r requirements.txt
     ```

-## How to Run the Application in Your Local Computer
+## How to Run the Application Locally

 1. **Clone this repository**:
     ```bash